raul23/interactive-organizer/README.rst

 menu and for a given ebook file analyzed, you will see the old filename colored as such:

 - red for those words missing in the new filename
-- green for those words found in the new filename
+- green for those words also found in the new filename
 - blue for the date

 .. image:: ./images/basic_command_menu.png